Ria424/developers-animatesdk-docs/CompilerErrors_object/CompilerErrors.md

 #### Description

-Method; clears the contents of the Compiler Errors panel.
+Method; Clears the contents of the Compiler Errors panel.

 #### Example